brkdnmz/math-helper/README.md

 - **Previous prime**
 - **Next prime**

-Also, additional properties will be added :)
+Additional properties will be added :)

 Special thanks to [muratbiberoglu](https://github.com/muratbiberoglu) for helping me deploy the app!